tikv/rfcs/text/2018-11-24-consistent-replica-read.md

 ### ReadIndex API

-In order to let the AP engine read data the same as *Consistent Replica Read.
+In order to let the AP engine read data the same as *Consistent Replica Read*.
-TiKV will provide a special API, which response to the request with the latest `CommitIndex`.
+TiKV will provide a special API, which responds to the request with the latest `CommitIndex`.
 AP engine may need to handle the request same as described above.

 ## Drawbacks

-*Consistent Replica Reading* will be slightly slower than leader reading. because of the extra RPC, so it's more useful for the heavy read request.
+*Consistent Replica Reading* will be slightly slower than leader reading which is caused by the extra RPC.
+It's more useful for the heavy read request.

 ## Alternatives